 Some of the biggest settlements the city has paid out to cyclists have come from collisions with city vehicles, they also pointed out.

-But another experienced bicycle-accident lawyer, Robert S. Fader, said those fears likely were overblown.
+But another experienced bicycle-collision lawyer, Robert S. Fader, said those fears likely were overblown.

 For one thing, New York City has moved to shield itself from claims stemming from collisions with street defects such as potholes by requiring would-be plaintiffs to prove that the city had notice of the defect before any incident.